 Japan PM calls for nationwide closure of schools over virus

-Many public elementary schools and junior high schools in northern Hokkaido were already closed on Thursday after the governor requested public schools to close for about a week The city of Osaka also said it will close its kindergartens, elementary and junior high schools from Saturday for two weeks.
+Local media said the call would not extend to nurseries and daycare facilities, however, "Efforts to prevent the spread of infections among children are being made in various areas," Abe added.

-Abe's call comes after the government urged organizers of major events to consider canceling them, and called on businesses to allow employees to work from home or commute off-peak Authorities have said the coming two to three weeks will be critical in determining whether they can stem the outbreak of the virus, which has infected nearly 200 people in the country and been linked to the deaths of three.
+Many public elementary schools and junior high schools in northern Hokkaido, where the death of a man in his 80s infected with the virus was confirmed on Thursday, were already closed after a cluster of infections prompted the governor to request public schools close for about a week The city of Osaka also said it will close its kindergartens, elementary and junior high schools from Saturday for two weeks.

-Japan has also struggled to deal with the fallout from a cruise ship that it quarantined off its coast, where more than 700 people tested positive for the virus.
-Four people who became sick on the boat have died "It's extremely important to prevent one patient cluster from creating another and we think we should take thorough measures," Abe said at a cabinet-level meeting on the virus.
+Abe's call comes after the government urged organizers of major events to consider canceling them, and called on businesses to allow employees to work from home or commute off-peak Authorities have said the coming two to three weeks will be critical in determining whether they can stem the outbreak of the virus, which has infected nearly 200 people in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)